-Beloved for its rich vitamin and fatty-acid content that contribute to a range of purported health benefits, coconut oil has been a health, beauty and wellness trend for quite some time now.
-In fact, it’s so multifunctional that you can use it to moisturize your skin and hair or when cooking in the kitchen.
-But the best pick for you will depend on what you’ll be using it for.
+Coconut oil’s known for its rich vitamin and fatty-acid content that contributes to a slew of purported health benefits.
+And it’s so multifunctional that you can use it in your beauty routine or cook with it.
+But the best pick for you depends on what you use it for.

 Best coconut oil for hair

-It is an oil, so how much you need and what effect it will have on your locks will be best determined by what kind of hair you have.
-Coconut oil is quite absorbent, but it might still weigh down finer hair or be too oily for naturally oily hair.
-Dry, curly or kinky hair will be better able to use coconut oil as a leave-in treatment.Shop hair oil
+Coconut oil is quite absorbent, but keep in mind it could weigh down finer hair.
+Dry, curly or kinky hair can better handle coconut oil as a leave-in treatment.Shop hair oil

 How to make a deep hair treatment with coconut oil